PaulOxxx1/moodle-tools/README.md

 # moodle-tools

-Tools for handling homework assignments downloaded from Moodle.
+Tools for handling homework assignments downloaded from Moodle, more specifically the [Moodle instance](https://moodle.rwth-aachen.de) used by [RWTH Aachen](https://www.rwth-aachen.de/go/id/a/).
+May or may not work with other Moodle instances.

+> This repo was created in 2021 for the lecture ["Mathematische Grundlagen II"](http://www.mathcces.rwth-aachen.de/3teaching/0classes/cesii), to more easily send corrected homework PDFs to students via email.

 ## Setup